edeliciouso/OOP-Forum-Week9/README.md

 *In the SalesPerson class*

+**(f.)
+By making use of any previously written methods, construct the method highest() that returns the ID of the salesperson whose sales have the largest total value.**

+*In the Driver class*

+**(g.)
+Construct the method addSales(Sales s, String id), in the Driver class, that will add a new Sales object s, to the salesperson with a specified ID.**

+*In the Driver class*

 **(h.)
 Suggest changes that must be made to the SalesPerson class and/or the Sales class to allow these calculations to be made.**